isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 the classrooms at all times, even after school.
 Students are expected to have their phones switched off and kept in the lockers outside the classrooms when they are in class.
-Any phones found in the classrooms will be confiscated and handed to the Student Management Committee.
+Any phones found in the classrooms will be confiscated and handed to the Guidance Committee.
 <br>
 <br>
 </p>